anashamidkh/buying-frenzy/README.md

    ```
 4. Process a user purchasing a dish from a restaurant, handling all relevant data changes in an atomic transaction.
 Do watch out for potential race conditions that can arise from concurrent transactions:

-   **Description:** The API creates order.
+   **Description:** This API is responsible for creating order.
 After validating payload, the API creates order, debits the cash balance of user and credits the cash balance of restaurant.
-Database transactions are atomic, and if any error occurs during process no records would be inserted in database.
+Database transactions are atomic, and if any error occurs during process no records would be committed in database.

    **URL:** ```{{URL}}/order```